 Candidates for the Master of Science Degree in Biology must be full time students and are required to complete 30 credit hours of graduate study in biology.
-All candidates must complete 24 credit hours of formal classroom study and 6 credit hours of thesis research (Bio 4955/4965).
-Of the 24 credit hours of formal classroom study, 20 credit hours must be in graduate level only courses (4000 level), which may include up to 4 credit hours of seminar (Bio 4285) and 6 credit hours of research (Bio 4075).
-The remaining 4 credit hours of course work may be from any of the 4000 level courses or 2000 level lab courses upon approval of the student's Advisory Committee or Academic Advisor.
+All candidates must complete 24 credit hours of formal classroom study and 6 credit hours of thesis research (Bio 794).
+Of the 24 credit hours of formal classroom study, 20 credit hours must be in graduate level only courses (600-700 level), which may include up to 4 credit hours of seminar (Bio 552) and 8 credit hours of research (Bio 793).
+MS students typically take three 600 or 700-level courses in their first year (in addition to Research Techniques and lab) and then take only research for credit in the second year; however there is room for some flexibility as approved by the students committee.
 Seminar participation is required during each semester of enrollment.

 Other specific requirements

 - The candidate for the M.S.
 Degree in Biology must meet the minimum academic standards as specified by the graduate school; currently no more than two courses with grade below B.

 - Successful completion of all requirements must be accomplished within a maximum of 5 years from the time of acceptance to the program.

 - All of the requirements described in this document represent minimum requirements, and it is understood that the Thesis Committee may require additional work to make up for deficiencies in the student's background.

 Full time M.S. students are eligible for competetive graduate assistantships that provide a stipend and a scholarship for tuition and fees.
 Other financial assistance may be available and students will be informed of these opportunities upon acceptance into the M.S. program.